yaohong6782/tracker-backend/README.md

-# Tracking of Stuffs - BackEnd
+# Tracking of Stuff - BackEnd

-Backend application to note and view detailed tracking of stuffs
+Backend application to note and view detailed tracking of stuff

 ## Frontend
 -- React, Shadcn component library